jakubsob/jakubsob.github.io/src/content/blog/bdd-shiny-then/index.md

 ---
-title: 'Behavior-Driven Development in R Shiny: Writing Then Steps That Assert Outcomes'
+title: 'Behavior-Driven Development in R Shiny: Asserting Outcomes with Then Steps'
 description: 'Learn how to write Then steps that assert outcomes without coupling to implementation.
 Build custom testthat expectations and keep your BDD assertions at the right level.'
-pubDate: 'May 23 2026'
+pubDate: 'May 29 2026'
 tags: ["r", "tests", "bdd", "shiny", "shinytest2"]
-draft: true
 ---

 You’ve set up all the preconditions.